LassoSoft/LassoGuide/lasso_guide_source/operations/containers.rst

 Using Array Objects
 ^^^^^^^^^^^^^^^^^^^

-.. member:: array->insert(value)
-.. member:: array->insert(value, position::integer)
+.. member:: array->insert(value, position::integer=(self->size + 1))

-   These methods add new elements to the array.
-The first method adds the element to the end of the array.
-The second method permits the position of the insertion to be specified.
+   This method adds a new element to the array.
+Elements are added to the end of the array by default, but a second parameter permits the position of the insertion to be specified.
 Position 1 is at the beginning of the array.
    Position zero and negative positions will cause the method to fail.
 A position larger than the size of the array will insert the element at the end.